apache/cordova-docs/www/docs/en/2.9.0/guide/getting-started/ios/index.md

 ###Code Your Application

   Replace the sample code in the `www` directory of a new project with the HTML, JavaScript and CSS code for your application.
 The name of the initial file to load when the app is launched should be `index.html` (advanced users can change this if necessary).
 As demonstrated in the HelloWorld sample application, subdirectories within the `www` directory are permitted.
 Note that the `www` directory is readonly, you can not write information to this directory during app execution.
-If you need to store information use the Cordova <a href="../../../cordova/file/fileobj/fileobj.html">File</a> or <a href="../../../cordova/storage/storage.html">Storage</a> APIs.
+If you need to store information use the Cordova File or Storage APIs.

   You can use many mobile JavaScript frameworks with Cordova  to create the UI and page navigation of your application.
 Popular ones include: